awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + RAM disk

 If you try to modify these attributes while the instance is running, Amazon EC2 returns the `IncorrectInstanceState` error\.

+## What Happens When You Stop an Instance \(API\)<a name="what-happens-stop"></a>

+When an EC2 instance is stopped using the `stop-instances` command, the following is registered at the OS level:
++ The API request will send a button press event to the guest\.
++ Various system services will be stopped as a result of the button press event\. **systemd** handles a graceful shutdown of the system\.
+Graceful shutdown is triggered by the ACPI shutdown button press event from the hypervisor\.
++ ACPI shutdown will be initiated\.
++ The instance will shut down when the graceful shutdown process exits\.
+There is no configurable OS shutdown time\.

 ## Stopping and Starting Your Instances<a name="starting-stopping-instances"></a>